chelorope/ai-quaestio/Web/QuaestioAPI/README.md

 sh push-image.sh
 ```

-The application runs on port 5050 by default.
+The application runs on port `5050` by default.

-## Features

-- RESTful API endpoints
-- Session management with JDBC
-- File upload capabilities
-- XML and JSON processing
-- Docker containerization

-## Contributing

-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request